Follow Us on Tumblr

 Live-Action TV

-• Interesting variant in the Red Dwarf episode "Polymorph".
-Angerless Rimmer constantly says things like "Good point, let's take that on board" or "Well, let's put that on the back-burner for now", but really he's completely ignoring everyone else's opinions, until the discussion concludes with everyone else ignoring his.
-(To be fair, everyone's opinions at this point are completely insane because they're all missing an emotion.)
+• In the Red Dwarf episode "Polymorph", Angerless Rimmer constantly says things like "Good point, let's take that on board" or "Well, let's put that on the back-burner for now", but really he's completely ignoring everyone else's opinions, until the discussion concludes with everyone else ignoring his.
+Everyone's opinions at this point are completely insane because they're all missing an emotion.

 Music